Temporary Encryption Keys

 To provide better resilience of encryption via advanced features, such as forward secrecy, PowerAuth protocol supports temporary encryption keys (since protocol version 3.3).
 The idea is that the keys embedded in the mobile app (KEY_SERVER_MASTER_PUBLIC) and device specific server public key (KEY_SERVER_PUBLIC) are only used for signature verification, serving as trust store on the client for data signed on the server.

 Temporary encryption keys are created on the server side via PowerAuth Standard RESTful API.
-The server keeps the temporary encryption key pair and the client receives a public key, that can be used in a standard ECIES encryption.
+The server keeps the temporary encryption key that can be used in a standard end-to-end encryption.

 The client can request two scopes of temporary encryption keys:

-• Application scope - the encryption key pair was obtained based on the trust created for the application specific key pair (master server keypair).
+- Application scope - the encryption key was obtained based on the trust created for the application specific key pair (master server keypair).

-• Activation scope - the encryption key pair was obtained based on the trust created for the specific activation and it’s server key pair (server keypair).
+- Activation scope - the encryption key was obtained based on the trust created for the specific activation and it’s server key pair (server keypair).

 You can see more information about specific request payloads in Standard RESTful API documentation.